May 27, 2020

 All Level Up episodes are available below, and can also be streamed via podcast distributors like Blubrry, Apple Podcasts, and Stitcher.
 If you have topics to suggest for future episodes or would like to get involved, please contact firstname.lastname@example.org or GCC Senior Associate Annie Bennett (email@example.com).

 Hazard mitigation efforts often focus on property and infrastructure, but every community’s most important resource is its people.
 Lucas Zucker, the policy and communications director for the California-based organization Central Coast Alliance United for a Sustainable Economy, or CAUSE, talks about ways communities can support low-income and immigrant populations before, during, and after hazard events.
-Themes: Climate change; disadvantaged communities, equity, and social resilience; mitigation planning
+Themes: Climate change; disadvantaged communities, equity, and social resilience; mitigation planning (Click here to learn more about FEMA assistance programs and eligibility.)

 Most communities develop numerous planning documents to guide growth and development.
 These plans are often created and adopted in standalone processes, leading to fragmented implementation.
 Tiffany Wise West, the Sustainability and Climate Action Manager for the City of Santa Cruz, California, managed to avoid that trap and developed a Climate Adaptation Plan in conjunction with the city’s Local Hazard Mitigation Plan.
 In this episode, she discusses the benefits and challenges of the plan integration process.
 Themes: climate change; disadvantaged communities, equity, and social resilience; flooding; mitigation planning; urban; wildfire